Nandom

 Nandom used to be part of the Lawra-Nandom District.
-It became a district by itself in 2012 and in 2020 it became a municipal, called the Nandom Municipal, with a parliamentary representative in the Parliament of Ghana in the capital city of Accra.
+It became a district by itself in 2012 and in 2020 it became a municipality, called the Nandom Municipal, with a parliamentary representative in the Parliament of Ghana in the capital city of Accra.
 Nandom town is 8 km east of the Volta River which is the natural border between Ghana and neighbouring Burkina Faso.
 There is a road running west of Nandom to the River Volta ending at the village of Dabagteng.
 16 km north of Nandom is a town called Hamile where there is a formal border between Ghana and Burkina Faso with customs and immigration offices.
-Many of the towns and villages across the border in southern Burkina Faso also speak the same dialect as the Dagara of Nandom.
-Other dialects such as Wiile and Ule are, also spoken in Burkina Faso.
+Many of the towns and villages across the border in southern Burkina Faso also speak the same dialect of Dagara as the people of Nandom.
+Two other dialects, Wule (a.
+K.a.
+Wiile or Ule) and Malba Birifor are also spoken in Burkina Faso.

-The Catholic Basilica in Nandom is built of stone and used to be the largest Christian church in West Africa.
+The Catholic Basilica in Nandom is built of stone and was once the largest Christian church in West Africa.
 Christian missionary activities in the area were introduced by the Catholic Missionaries of Africa (also called the White Fathers) in the 1930s.
 The Catholic church was built of stone through labour provided by the native people themselves.